Place Plan & Development Concept

 The Urban Open Space provides recreational space and protects important habitat trees and areas for the vulnerable Superb Parrot and other wildlife.
 It also helps reduce the urban heat effect and provides amenity to new and existing residents.

-V372 also allows co-housing and social enterprise, which will support the delivery of demonstration housing, a project to deliver better built quality and design outcomes.
+The Territory Plan also allows co-housing and social enterprise, which will support the delivery of Demonstration Housing, a project to deliver better built quality and design outcomes.

-Part of the site includes provisions from the National Capital Authority’s National Capital Plan, which allows only two storeys along this part of the Federal Highway.
-On the Aspinall Street side of the site, where the National Capital Plan does not apply, V372 has increased the building heights from two to four storeys.
-A four-storey building height limit is sympathetic to the landscape, with future buildings being lower than the existing trees on the site along Aspinall Street.
+Part of the site includes provisions from the National Capital Plan, which allows up to two storeys for buildings closer to the Federal Highway.
+On the Aspinall Street side of the site, where the National Capital Plan does not apply, building heights of two to four storeys is permitted.
+A four-storey building height limit is to be designed to be sympathetic to the landscape, with future buildings being lower than the existing trees on the site along Aspinall Street

 We sought community comment on draft variation number 372 to the Territory Plan and a draft Place Plan and Development Concept for Section 76.
 We also asked for ideas on what the community might propose for the one-hectare public park and to inform the final place plan